jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

             a_list[4]
         a_list[-1]

   the terminal still shows passing tests.
-The index for the first item in the :ref:`list<lists>` is negative the total number of items, ``-4`` in this case
+The index for the first item is negative the total number of items, ``-4`` in this case

   .. code-block:: python